GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 !!! tip

-    Usually, adding multiplayer features or creating a multiplayer game from scratch is something difficult and error-prone.
-Most solutions, including some you could adapt or use with GDevelop, require some programming and networking knowledge.
-With GDevelop Multiplayer features, there is **no need to handle servers**, sending custom messages, handling connections, lobbies, packets being lost, prediction of movements, interpolation, etc.
+    Developing a multiplayer game from scratch is typically challenging and prone to errors.
+Most available solutions, including those compatible with GDevelop, generally require some programming and networking expertise.

+    However, GDevelop's multiplayer features simplify this process.
+With GDevelop, **you don't need to manage servers**, send custom messages, handle connections, manage lobbies, deal with packet loss, predict movements, or handle interpolation.

 To use the multiplayer features, use the **Multiplayer** behavior on your objects, and the actions/conditions in the **"Multiplayer"** category in GDevelop.
 It is automatically available in your game, and you can start using it right away.
 This page will explaining how to use the behavior to make a multiplayer game and the actions/conditions to start and end a game.